 3,200 Chromebooks secure trust-wide roll out!

-The use of digital technology to support teaching and learning has always been a strong feature of ELT.
+The use of digital technology to support teaching and learning has always been a strong feature of ELT Partnership.
 This has been given renewed emphasis by the recent lockdown and the need to enable continuity of the curriculum at home through remote teaching and learning.

-The Enfield Learning Trust is already a user of the Google suite of digital learning tools in the state education sector, and has set up Google Classroom for pupils across its schools.
+The ELT Partnership is already a user of the Google suite of digital learning tools in the state education sector, and has set up Google Classroom for pupils across its schools.

 To achieve this, we will need to make learning challenging, interesting, rewarding and fun for our pupils.
 In turn pupils will take more control of their own learning in their own time.
 There are many tools available to help us create this type of learning environment - 1:1 devices will be pivotal in enabling this journey.